|1."Gravitation: Foundations and Frontiers" by Padmanabhan|

-“Gravitation: Foundations and Frontiers” Book Review: This book offers a comprehensive coverage of gravitation.
-The book explores formalism in the first six chapters on the Foundation section and uses it in the next four chapters to discuss four key applications, i.e. spherical spacetimes, black holes, gravitational waves and cosmology.
-The Frontier section of the book discusses the cosmological perturbation theory, quantum fields in curved spacetime, the Hamiltonian structure of general relativity, etc. over six chapters.
-Over 30 projects and 200 exercises are provided for thorough understanding and research of the subject matter.
-This book is ideal for graduate students and researchers in all areas of theoretical physics.
+“Gravitation: Foundations and Frontiers” Book Review: This book provides a comprehensive examination of gravitation, covering a wide range of topics.
+The Foundation section consists of the first six chapters, focusing on the formalism of gravitation.
+The subsequent four chapters explore key applications, including spherical spacetimes, black holes, gravitational waves, and cosmology, utilizing the established formalism.
+The Frontier section, spanning six chapters, delves into subjects like cosmological perturbation theory, quantum fields in curved spacetime, and the Hamiltonian structure of general relativity.
+With over 30 projects and 200 exercises, this book offers ample opportunities for in-depth understanding and research.
+It is an excellent resource for graduate students and researchers in various fields of theoretical physics.

-“Gravitation” Book Review: This book covers the physics of gravitation and Einstein’s general theory of relativity, with special emphasis on geometric interpretation.
-Neutron stars, Schwarzschild and Kerr black holes, gravitational waves, gravitational collapse, cosmology, portrayal of the field’s frontiers, and other physical applications of theory of relativity are also analyzed.
-The book also discusses the laws of physics in flat and curved spacetime.
-Recent developments in this field have also been described.
-Readers can learn to calculate and predict orders of magnitude using the principal tools of modern geometry.
-This book is essential for researchers and graduate students in the field of relativity.
+“Gravitation” Book Review: This book provides a comprehensive exploration of gravitation and Einstein’s general theory of relativity, focusing on the geometric interpretation.
+It covers various topics, including neutron stars, Schwarzschild and Kerr black holes, gravitational waves, gravitational collapse, cosmology, and the frontiers of the field.
+The laws of physics in both flat and curved spacetime are discussed, and recent advancements in the field are addressed.
+Through the use of modern geometry, readers can learn how to calculate and predict orders of magnitude.
+This book is essential for researchers and graduate students specializing in the field of relativity.

-“Relativity, Gravitation and Cosmology: A Basic Introduction” Book Review: This book introduces Einstein’s general theory of relativity in curved spacetime without the full tensor apparatus as well as special relativity in the formalism of Minkowski’s four-dimensional space-time.
-This is followed by a discussion on the principle of equivalence, Riemannian geometry and tensor analysis, gravitational lensing, precession of Mercury’s perihelion, black holes, and cosmology.
-The full tensor formulation is presented to solve symmetric cases using Einstein field equations.
-Modern cosmological subjects such as primordial inflation, cosmic microwave anisotropy, and the dark energy that propels an accelerating universe are also discussed in detail.
-This book contains numerous worked out examples and problems, making it ideal for advanced undergraduate and beginning graduate students.
+“Relativity, Gravitation and Cosmology: A Basic Introduction” Book Review: This book provides an introduction to Einstein’s general theory of relativity, emphasizing a conceptual understanding without relying heavily on tensor calculus.
+It also covers special relativity using the formalism of Minkowski’s four-dimensional spacetime.
+The book explores topics such as the principle of equivalence, Riemannian geometry, tensor analysis, gravitational lensing, Mercury’s perihelion precession, black holes, and cosmology.
+In symmetric cases, the full tensor formulation is presented to solve using Einstein’s field equations.
+Modern cosmological subjects like primordial inflation, cosmic microwave anisotropy, and dark energy are discussed in detail.
+The book includes numerous worked examples and problems, making it suitable for advanced undergraduate and beginning graduate students.

-“Three Hundred Years of Gravitation” Book Review: This book consists of a series of review papers containing recent advances made in the field of cosmology, relativity, and particle physics.
-The book presents Newton’s contribution to the physical sciences and its relevance in the physics of today’s world is explored.
-Important developments in the study of gravitation, from Newtonian gravity to black hole physics are also explored.
-The advances made in the fields of galaxy formation, inflationary and quantum cosmology, and superstring unification are also addressed.
+“Three Hundred Years of Gravitation” Book Review: This book comprises a collection of review papers that highlight the latest advancements in cosmology, relativity, and particle physics.
+It explores the significant contributions of Newton to the physical sciences and examines their relevance in the modern understanding of physics.
+The book delves into the progress made in the study of gravitation, spanning from Newtonian gravity to the intriguing realm of black hole physics.
+Additionally, it addresses the breakthroughs achieved in the fields of galaxy formation, inflationary and quantum cosmology, and the unification of theories through superstrings.